sirinath/pagedjs-website/content/posts/2020-02-25-weekly/index.md

 ## One more for the road

 The excellent [Hugo “Kitty” Giraudel](https://hugogiraudel.com) made a tool to turn any CSS selector into proper english.
 If you don’t understand why your CSS properties are not being applied, or if you only want to get better at targeting elements with precision, this is the webpage to consult: https://hugogiraudel.github.io/selectors-explained/.
 It also includes the selector specificity score.
-A nice tool to have on the road to the no more `!important` stylesheet.

 {{< figure src="img/selectorTranslator.png">}}